Wail, O ships of Tarshish,

 Isaiah says that Tyre will be raised by the Babylonians and not the Assyrians, to be abandoned for 70 years, while Ezekiel says it will be gone forever.
 People still live in the modern city of Tyre in Lebanon.
 What’s going on?
 In ancient times the city of Tyre was the capital of all trade in the Mediterranean.
 It was the crown jewel of prosperity.
 The city was in two parts, there was a town on the mainland, as well as one out on an island in the sea.

 Although this is a posting on the oracles of Isaiah, there is a longer prophecy about Tyre in Ezekiel 26-28.
 The Ezekiel passage has a lot going on and deserves a post all its own, but we will look at it here briefly.
-One of the differences that must be remembered is that Isaiah was written before the exile to Babylon, where Ezekiel was written during the exile in Babylon.
-(Ezekiel wrote over a period of 20 years, and was a contemporary of Jeremiah and Daniel.)
+One of the differences that must be remembered is that Isaiah was written before the exile to Babylon, whereas Ezekiel was written during the exile in Babylon.
+(Ezekiel wrote over 20 years, and was a contemporary of Jeremiah and Daniel.)

 History

-tyreNebuchadnezzar occupied the mainland city and laid siege to the island for thirteen years, without success.
-A compromise peace was made in which the island part of Tyre paid tribute to the Babylonians.
+Nebuchadnezzar occupied the mainland city and laid siege to the island for thirteen years, without success.
+A compromise of peace was made in which the island part of Tyre paid tribute to the Babylonians.
 Cyrus the Great conquered Phoenicia/Canaan in 539 BC.

-In 332 BC, the city was conquered by Alexander the Great, after a siege of seven months in which he tore down the land part of the city in order to build a causeway from the mainland to the island.
+In 332 BC, the city was conquered by Alexander the Great, after a siege of seven months in which he tore down the land part of the city to build a causeway from the mainland to the island.

 Over the years the causeway affected water currents nearby, causing sediment to build up, turning the island into a peninsula.
 In 126 BC, Tyre regained its independence from the Greek Seleucids and remained independent until Rome turned the area into a province in 64 BC.